CALCULATE YOUR SIP RETURNS

 7. Shooting Star

-Typically, the market opens slightly higher with a small gap and reaches an intra-day high before closing just above the opening price.
-This formation is likened to a star falling from the sky, signaling a potential reversal in the uptrend.
+Typically, the market opens slightly higher with a small gap and reaches an intraday high before closing just above the opening price.
+This formation is likened to a star falling from the sky, signalling a potential reversal in the uptrend.

 8. Tweezer Bottom

-The Tweezer Bottom pattern is typically observed at the bottom of a downtrend.
-It involves two candles with identical lows but different colors.
+The tweezer bottom pattern is typically observed at the bottom of a downtrend.
+It involves two candles with identical lows but different colours.
 A reliable reversal signal occurs when the first candle has a large body and the second has a small body.

 9. Dark Cloud Cover